KareeemBeltagy/installments-calculation-using-PL-SQL/README.md

 # Calculate Installments' Dates and Amounts Using PLSQL

-This is a PLSQL project that calculates the installment dates and amounts for  different contracts.

 ## Project Brief Description
 The PLSQL script calculates the dates and amounts of installments for a given contract.
 The resulting data is stored in a new table in the database schema.